edstenson/tardis/README.md

 {% endhint %}

 {% hint style="warning" %}
-WARNING: Super-powers are granted randomly so please submit an issue if you're not happy with yours.
+DANGER: Super-powers are granted randomly so please submit an issue if you're not happy with yours.
 {% endhint %}

 {% hint style="warning" %}
-WARNING: Super-powers are granted randomly so please submit an issue if you're not happy with yours.
+SUCCESS: Super-powers are granted randomly so please submit an issue if you're not happy with yours.
 {% endhint %}

 Once you're strong enough, save the world: